'Relentless': Russia squeezes Ukrainian strongholds in east

 Associated Press

-KRAMATORSK, Ukraine (AP) — Russia-backed separatists claimed they captured a railway hub city in eastern Ukraine as Moscow’s forces pushed to gain more ground Friday by pounding another Ukrainian-held area where authorities say 1,500 people have died since the start of the war.
+KRAMATORSK, Ukraine (AP) — Russia-backed separatists claimed they captured a railway hub in eastern Ukraine as Moscow’s forces pushed to gain more ground Friday by pounding another Ukrainian-held area where authorities say 1,500 people have died since the war’s start.

-With Russia’s offensive in Ukraine’s industrial Donbas region showing incremental progress, Ukrainian officials characterized the battle there in grave terms and renewed their appeals for more sophisticated Western-supplied weaponry.
-Without that, Ukraine’s foreign minister warned, Ukrainian forces won’t be able to stop Russia’s advance on the east.
+With Russia’s offensive in Ukraine’s industrial Donbas region showing incremental progress, Ukrainian officials characterized the battle as grave and renewed their appeals for more sophisticated Western-supplied weaponry.
+Without that, the foreign minister warned, Ukrainian forces won’t be able to stop Russia’s advance on the east.

-Some European leaders sought dialogue with Russian President Vladimir Putin toward ending a war in its 93rd day that has ravaged both Europe and Russia’s economies, while Britain’s foreign minister worked to rally the West’s continued support for Ukraine.
+Some European leaders sought dialogue with Russian President Vladimir Putin toward ending a war — now in its 93rd day — with global economic repercussions, while Britain’s foreign minister worked to rally the West’s continued support for Ukraine.

+Minibuses and vans zipped through the city, picking up dozens for the first leg of a long journey west by car or train.

+“Bakhmut is a high-risk area right now,” said Mark Poppert, an American volunteer working with British charity RefugEase.
+“We’re trying to get as many people out as we can.”

-In Donetsk, the Donbas region’s other province, the Russia-backed rebels said Friday they took control of Lyman, a large railway hub north of two more key cities that remain under Ukrainian control.
+In Donetsk, the other Donbas province, the Russia-backed rebels said Friday they took over Lyman, a large railway hub north of two more key cities still under Ukrainian control.

-Ukrainian presidential adviser Oleksiy Arestovich acknowledged that “we lost Lyman” Thursday night.
+“We lost Lyman,” Ukrainian presidential adviser Oleksiy Arestovich acknowledged Thursday night.
 However, a Ukrainian Defense Ministry spokesperson reported Friday that its soldiers countered Russian attempts to push them completely out of the city.

-Russia brought in an additional 10-12 battalion tactical groups to the zone, military analyst Oleh Zhdanov said.

-Throwing so much muscle at the offensive could also backfire by seriously depleting Russia’s arsenal.
+Throwing so much muscle at the offensive, though, could backfire by seriously depleting Russia’s arsenal.
 Echoing an assessment from the British Defense Ministry, Zhdanov said Russia was deploying 50-year-old T-62 tanks, “which means that the second army of the world has run out of modernized equipment.”

 Mykola Sunhurovskyi, an analyst at Kyiv’s Razumkov Center, said that going forward, “It is in Putin’s interests to solidify the situation that has developed today at the front, biting off from Ukraine what there is still strength for, and secure this line of contact as a position in (eventual) negotiations.”

-As Ukraine’s hopes of stopping the Russian advance faded, Ukrainian Foreign Minister Dmytro Kuleba pleaded with Western nations: “We need heavy weapons.
-The only position where Russia is better than us, it’s the amount of heavy weapons they have.
-Without artillery, without multiple launch rocket systems, we won’t be able to push them back.”
+As Ukraine’s hopes of stopping the Russian advance faded, Ukrainian Foreign Minister Dmytro Kuleba pleaded with Western nations: “We need heavy weapons. … Without artillery, without multiple launch rocket systems we won’t be able to push them back.”

 In his nightly address to the nation, Ukrainian President Volodymyr Zelenskyy had some harsh words for the European Union, which has not agreed on a sixth round of sanctions that includes an embargo on Russian oil.
-With Hungary blocking the deal, EU countries are hunting for other methods to punish Russia.
+Hungary, one of Moscow’s closest allies in the EU, is obstructing the deal.

-Zelenskyy said Russia’s offensive in the Donbas could leave its communities in ashes and uninhabitable.
-He accused Moscow of pursuing “an obvious policy of genocide” through mass deportations and killings of civilians.
+Zelenskyy said Russia’s offensive in the Donbas could leave its communities in ashes, and he accused Moscow of “an obvious policy of genocide” through mass deportations and killings of civilians.

 On Thursday, Russian shelling of Kharkiv, a northeastern city that has been under assault while Ukrainian forces keep the invading troops out, killed nine people, including a father and his 5-month-old baby, the president said.